 Born and raised in Alaska – moved to Washington state in 2015.
-Lover of nature and sunbeams with a soft spot for animals, potter since 1999, former State of Alaska employee, tinkerer in art, photography and feng shui, cat lover, dancer, art lover, origami enthusiast since 1994, food lover with a weakness for ice cream, cheese, and chocolate, Kitsap County Beach Naturalist since May 2017, spiritual vagabond, lifelong learner, introvert who loves to help people and make true, authentic connections, …
+Lover of nature and sunbeams with a soft spot for animals, potter since 1999, former State of Alaska employee, tinkerer in art, photography and feng shui, cat lover, dancer, art lover, origami enthusiast since 1994, food lover with a weakness for ice cream, cheese, and chocolate, spiritual vagabond, lifelong learner, introvert who loves to help people and make true, authentic connections, …

-I have a certification in Aromatherapy through Aromahead Institute School of Essential Oil Studies and have been studying through this school for about two years.
+I have a certification in Aromatherapy through Aromahead Institute School of Essential Oil Studies.
 This online program is approved by the Association of International Aromatherapists (AIA), the National Association for Holistic Aromatherapy (NAHA), and the International Federation of Professional Aromatherapists (IFPA).
 I have been using essential oils since winter 2012/2013.
 When I began to see how versatile they are in all the ways they can help improve one’s quality of life, I decided I wanted to learn more!

 Earth and Aether Aromatherapy

 Once I completed the certification program, I started creating my business, Earth and Aether Aromatherapy.
 The name was inspired by an art show that my sister and her husband, both amazing people and artists, worked on together a few years ago and named Earth and Aether.
 The name rose to the surface of my mind while contemplating business names and it resonated with me, because of my love of nature and the ethereal.
 Essential oils are of the earth, but have an ethereal quality.
 They help us on a physical, substantial level, and on an energetic level.
 I use the older spelling of the word Aether (instead of Ether) partly to acknowledge historical connections to the concept of aether in science and mythology.